kach/memo/README.md

 <details><summary>Is memo a research prototype, or a mature software product?
 Should I invest in learning memo?</summary>

-While memo originated as a research project, it is now stable software that is being used by many labs around the world, and has led to several published papers. memo will be supported for a long time to come, and you should feel confident in using memo for your own projects.
+memo is stable software that is being used by many labs around the world, and has led to several published papers. memo will be supported for a long time to come, and you should feel confident in using memo for your own projects.
 </details>

 ---